Get

 5. Fade Out the Treat

-Next, you should slowly stop treating every time your dog performs the trick.
-Start by treating every other successful attempt, using praise instead of the usual treat.
-As your dog continues to perform the tricks successfully, you can start treating every third time, then every fourth time, then every fifth time, etc.
+Next, you should slowly stop rewarding your dog with a treat every time they perform the trick.
+Start by treating every other successful attempt and using praise instead of the usual treat.
+As your dog continues to perform the trick successfully, you can start treating every third time, then every fourth time, etc.

-If your dog is still doing well at this stage, you should start incorporating other tricks your dog knows into the training sessions.
+If your dog is still doing well at this stage, you should incorporate other tricks your dog knows into the training sessions.
 For instance, you can have your dog “sit” and then “bow.”
-Mixing it up makes your dog think about what you’re asking, which prevents them from just automatically bowing without really paying attention to the command.
+Mixing it up makes your dog think about what you’re asking, which prevents them from automatically bowing without paying attention to the command.

 young-woman-in-denim-shorts-is-sitting-in-grass-and-training-a-white-fluffy-cute-samoyed-dog-in-the-summer-park